jultty/blog/content/posts/half-an-year-on-alpine.md

 Sometimes I'd just compile something myself, meaning I made my own musl-linked executable of something that was available only for glibc.
 That works, but compilation for musl is often less documented and may not be possible at all depending on whether or not musl provides all the needed features.
 The latter case was however quite rare in my experience.

-Some other options are running things through Flatpak, or nix, or Distrobox.
+Some other options are running things through Flatpak, or Nix, or Distrobox.
 But sometimes, if all failed, I just had to accept it wasn't possible.
 Or it would work and then crash when using a specific feature at runtime.

 And that's great, having ways to circumvent musl.
 But you could also just... run stuff directly?
 It's nice to have options, but it's also a lot of friction.
 And sadly that is what ended up exhausting me from using Alpine as a daily driver.